 Once the “Sacred Fire” of compassion and gratitude is ignited, we find a deep generosity of spirit within ourselves, authentic identity, and our true belonging. – Stephen Sims

-Join the Midwest Alliance for Mindfulness for our 8-Week Attitudes of Mindfulness Course for a more in-depth exploration of the attitudinal factors that, according to Jon Kabat-Zinn, “constitute the major pillars of mindfulness practice”.
+Join the Midwest Alliance for Mindfulness for our Intro to Mindfulness course for a more in-depth exploration of the attitudinal factors that, according to Jon Kabat-Zinn, “constitute the major pillars of mindfulness practice”.

 A Network for Grateful Living -A global organization offering online and community-based educational programs and practices, which inspire and guide a commitment to grateful living, and catalyze the transformative power of personal and societal responsibility.
 We hold grateful living as an engaged mindfulness practice, grounded in both wisdom and science, which supports our ability to see the wonder and opportunity in every moment, and motivates us to act boldly with love, generosity, and respect towards one another, ourselves, and the Earth.